Guides

 Backfill a Larger Archive

-Example: one month of BTC 1m candles:
+Example: one month of BTC 1m candles on the Scale plan:

 Bash